 On the other hand, this brings me to the one point of contention I had with Why Evolution is True, and that is Coyne’s occasional attack on creationism throughout the book.
 He would propose a piece of evidence such as species that live only on oceanic islands (i.e. Hawaii) as opposed to continental islands (i.e. Britain) or continents, but he would then follow it by saying something along the lines of “Creationists cannot refute that this is evidence for evolution.
 It wouldn’t fit with the creation narrative because a god would have no reason for putting species only in specific places.”

 I found these arguments to be particularly weak, because creationists usually have no problem fitting square pegs into round holes.
-Additionally, the mere information presented stuck me as enough evidence that literal biblical creationism is false: I didn’t need anti-creationism tidbits scattered through the masterful symphony that is the evidence of evolution.
+Additionally, the mere information presented struck me as enough evidence that literal biblical creationism is false: I didn’t need anti-creationism tidbits scattered through the masterful symphony that is the evidence of evolution.

 Nevertheless, these short rants rarely lasted longer than a paragraph and didn’t detract too much from the book as a whole.
 Personally, my favorite chapters were those on fossils, geography, and human evolution.
 As Coyne admits, people tend to have an easier time visualizing an evolutionary tree using fossils and mockups of how animals may have looked than we can with the evidence from DNA, for example.